irods/irods_client_library_rirods/README.md

 ### csv

-Possibly Bobby does not want a native R object to be stored on iRODS but a file type that can be accessed by other programs:
+Possibly Alice does not want a native R object to be stored on iRODS but a file type that can be accessed by other programs.
+For this, use the `iput()` command:

 ``` r
 library(readr)